Action Network · Data Study · World Cup 2026

 The assumption is that MLS players arrive at tournaments fresher.
 Shorter season, lower intensity.
 The data says otherwise.

-Total minutes are closer.
-MLS players average 2,871 against 2,801 for European players, but the per-game figure reveals how they got there.
+Total minutes are actually very close: MLS players average 2,871 against 2,801 for European players.
+The per-game figure is what reveals the real difference.

 PlayerClubTotal MinsGamesMins/Game